 The definition of science now excludes inquiry of or appeal to anything other than “natural” explanations.
 Though “science” once meant knowledge, generally, it now means only knowledge of natural things and natural processes (which by definition excludes consideration of supernatural things).

-Many modern scientists are materialists, meaning that they have come to believe that nothing exists but the natural world – space/time and matter.
-They believe nothing exists beyond the natural world, and, therefore, they say that science is the study of all reality – all there is.
+Many modern scientists are materialists, meaning that they believe that nothing exists but the natural world – space/time, matter and energy (whatever that is).
+They believe nothing exists beyond the natural world, and, therefore, they say that science is the study of all reality.
+They assume, therefore, that nothing exists that cannot be explained by science.

 In this worldview, they conflate the facts that science reveals with reality.
 On the Deist and Enlightenment view, miracles are an aberration.
 Indeed, the very definition of a miracle is something that is highly improbable or extraordinary, something unexpected and inexplicable on the basis of natural or scientific laws.

 Deism is largely a theology of the past, but the Enlightenment lives on in the modern, materialist who makes no room whatsoever for a transcendent God or anything supernatural (beyond nature).
 God is excluded from the materialist worldview by definition.
-Any apparent aberration to natural laws and material things requires a natural explanation, even if one is presently unknown.
+Any apparent aberration to natural laws and material things is an unknown merely awaiting a natural explanation.

 This is the faith of the modern materialist – that every phenomenon known to human experience has a natural explanation.
-We don’t look for God because we have already decided that He is aloof, that God is of no consequence, and it’s a short walk from there to the conclusion that God does not exist.
+We stopped looking for God because we saw order in nature and that God is of no consequence to the study of natural laws. from a determination that God is aloof it’s a short walk to the conclusion that God does not exist.

 Wright makes the observation that the Bible has no word like miracle.
 The closest we get to it might be the phrase, “signs and wonders”.
 People in the Ancient Near East saw God (or gods) in everything.
-The Enlightenment posited that this was due to a lack of explanation for most things that we now observe in natural laws or, simply, random colocations of molecules.
+The Enlightenment posited that this was due to a lack of explanation for most things that we now observe in natural laws, which we now view as random colocations of molecules.

-Scripture reveals a God who is far from aloof, which is increasingly a foreign concept in the modern, western world.
+Scripture reveals a God who is far from aloof, and that is increasingly a foreign concept in the modern, western world.
 The God revealed in the Bible is known both by His “faithfulness” and His presence, investment and activity in the world.

 The idea that God is faithful has been replaced with the understanding of natural laws.
 We believe our understanding of the way natural laws work has supplanted God.
 God was a construct we invented when we didn’t have explanations for natural phenomena, but now that we understand natural phenomena we have no need for the concept of God.